matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 2. Generate a summary and add it to `rooms`.
 3. Add any `m.space.child` events in the room to `events`.
 4. Recurse into the targets of the `m.space.child` events.
-   1. If the room is not accessible (or has already been processed), do not process it.
+   1. If the room is inaccessible (as defined by [room history visibility](https://matrix.org/docs/spec/client_server/latest#id87)) or has already been processed, do not process it.
    2. Generate a summary for the room and add it to `rooms`.
    3. Add any `m.space.child` events of the room to `events`.
 5. Recurse into any newly added targets of `m.space.child` events (i.e. repeat